 The water around Sapi was very clear and pretty.
 The first thing I did after applying sunscreen was to grab a snorkeling mask and head into the water.
 There was a large amount of fish visible in the water around Sapi Island, although they were a bit skittish.
 Some of the fish were fairly big and made for a good snorkeling experience.
 The water was perfectly clear and offered great visibility.
 It had been around 10 years since I went snorkeling last so I was pretty happy to try it again.
 If I go again I would be happy to spend the whole day at Sapi Island.

 Sapi Island also offers a diverse range of water sports and activities to cater to the needs of tourists.
-For a fee you can enjoy a banana boat ride, parasailing, fly fish boat, and much more.
+For a fee you can enjoy a banana boat ride, parasailing, flying fish boat, and much more.
 We chose to try the Jet Ski which cost 170 RM for 30 minutes.
 The experience was great because we were able to operate the jet ski by ourselves.
 A lot of places I have visited ask you to sit in the back while the staff gives you a ride on the jet ski.
 That is probably safer but too boring in my opinion.

 On to Manukan Island